LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

   RAJA::forall<exec_policy>(adapter.getRange(), adapter);

 A ``RAJA::CombiningAdapter`` object is a template combining a loop body and iteration spaces.
-The maker function template takes a lambda expression for the loop body and an arbitrary number of segment arguments.
-It provides a flattened index space via the ``getRange`` method that can be passed as the iteration space to the simple loop API.
-The object itself can be passed into the loop API as the loop body.
+The ``RAJA::make_CombingingAdapter`` template method takes a lambda expression for the loop body and an arbitrary number of index arguments.
+It provides a *flattened* iteration space via the ``getRange`` method that can be passed as the iteration space to the ``RAJA::forall`` method, for example.
 The object's call operator does the conversion of the flat single dimensional index into the multi-dimensional index space, calling the provided lambda with the appropriate indices.

 .. note:: CombiningAdapter currently only supports ``RAJA::RangeSegment`` and
           ``RAJA::TypedRangeSegment`` segments.